techspence/Get-UserRDPLogon/README.md

 # Get-UserRDPLogon
 A PowerShell module that searches Windows RDP Logon events for a specified user, on a specified serve, for a specified timeframe.

+## Assumptions
-## Assumptions: Run as Administrator
+Run as Administrator

+## Requirements
-## Requirements: 'Audit Logon Success and Failure' must be enabled in Group Policy for Security-Auditing 4624 Events.
+'Audit Logon Success and Failure' must be enabled in Group Policy for Security-Auditing 4624 Events.
 *LocalSessionManager Events require no pre-requisites.

     To import module, use:  PS C:\>. .\Get-UserRDPLogon.ps1